AaronDJohnson/impulse_mcmc/README.md

 # impulse
-  Rewrite of PTMCMCSampler focusing on modularity
+  A rewrite of PTMCMCSampler focusing on modularity

-# This is a work in progress (USE AT YOUR OWN RISK)
+## Installation

-  * tests of accuracy are under way
+  This package can be installed via pip: `pip install impulse_mcmc`

 ## Currently working:
   * `PTSampler` with `ncores = 1`